franklinscudder/autoconvo/README.md

  convolutional filter.
 See PyTorch docs for more detail.
 None means the solver will find an appropriate value itself.

-- `bias`: Bool.
+- `bias`: Bool or array of Bool.
 Whether the convolutional layers will use a bias tensor or not.

 - `activation`: None or class inheriting torch.nn.Module.
 One instance of this type will be added after each convolutional layer. n.b. this needs to be a class object, NOT an instance